Currently I am working for Career Builder, whose goal is to bridge the gap between aspiring job applicants and employers.

 • Create a guideline for pricing (e.g. travel time, teaching, initial meetings) but make sure you are flexible enough.

-By taking up a consultancy job, you not only get monetary benefits apart from your salary, but your dream of doing something like your industry counterpart is also accomplished.
+By taking up a consultancy job, you not only get monetary benefits on top of your salary, but you can accomplish your dream of doing something like your industry counterparts.
 Many reputed colleges like IITs and private colleges have entered into tie-ups with industries.
-Nowadays, the consultancy has become the independent profession.
-Some of the areas where consultancy opportunities exist are-
+Nowadays, consultancy has become the independent profession.

-This is a field where it is not necessary that the audience should be college students.
-Typically, training sessions are held for corporate.
+The audience for your teaching skills doesn't have to be college students.
+Typically, training sessions are held for corporations.
 You can become a certified trainer and take it up as your career choice.
-Corporate trainers teach such topics, which people usually don't study in their formal education, like business writing etiquette, communication skills, presentation skills, public speaking and various other technical skills.
-There are academic bodies like ISTD (Indian Society of Training & Development) and XLRI (Jamshedpur) which are offering these types of certifications.
+Corporate trainers teach topics people usually don't study in their formal education, including business writing etiquette, communication skills, presentation skills, and public speaking.
+Academic bodies like ISTD (Indian Society of Training & Development) and XLRI (Jamshedpur) offer these types of certifications.

 - Lots of creativity which you may need to make conversation interesting

-- Spontaneity to combat with any tough problem
+- The spontaneity to deal with any tough problem

-Either you can associate with an institute or can also work as a freelancer.
-Below are some of the main areas where trainers are required-
+You can associate with an institute or also work as a freelancer.
+Below are some of the main areas where trainers are required:

-Research in India is a limited field, but still lot of efforts are put by government bodies to encourage youth to take it up as a career choice.
-Different funding agencies like AICTE, DAE, TIFR, UGC, etc., in India are also encouraging the young generation to come forward.
+Research in India is a limited field, but still government bodies encourage youth to take it up as a career choice.
+Funding agencies in India like AICTE, DAE, TIFR, and UGC are also encouraging the young generation to come forward.

 There are many benefits of taking up research activities.
 Besides job satisfaction & security, you get research grants apart from your basic salary.
 IBM has signed a research tie-up with IIT Guwahati.

 Some areas where you can do research work are: